Free Shipping on orders over $3,000.

 • Integrated eating area: If you choose to leave your peninsula open, you can place chairs on the outside to create a breakfast bar.
 Even if you’re cooking for one, the peninsula will provide ample room for food preparation.

-Cons of G-shaped Kitchens
+Cons of G-Shaped Kitchens

 G-shaped kitchens might have all the storage and counter space you could ever need, but this layout isn’t the most convenient for everyone.
 You may want to reconsider a G-shaped layout for these reasons: